LouisChen-USTC/SAGAN_gui/README.md

 The spectrum covers **26 851 – 54 997 Å** (observed frame).
 At z = 6.69
-the Hα 6564.6 Å line is redshifted to ~50 489 Å. The fit model consists of a power-law continuum, three Gaussians (broad + narrow Hα components plus [N II]), and a foreground absorption line.
+the Hα 6564.6 Å line is redshifted to ~50 489 Å. The fit model consists of a power-law continuum, three Gaussians (2 broad + 1 narrow Hα components ), and an absorption line.

 ### Step-by-step